stitchdata/docs/_integration-schemas/linkedin-ads/v1/ad_analytics_by_campaign.md

   - name: "viral_video_starts"
     type: "integer"
     description: "The count of viral video ads that were started by users.
-Since viral videos are automatically played for ON_SITE, this will be the same as viralImpressions if the servingLocation is ON_SITE."
+Since viral videos are automatically played for `ON_SITE`, this will be the same as `viralImpressions` if the servingLocation is `ON_SITE`."

   - name: "viral_video_third_quartile_completions"
     type: "integer"